Azure/azure-iot-sdk-c/doc/devbox_setup.md

 ## Set up a macOS (Mac OS X) development environment

 This section describes how to set up a development environment for the C SDK on [macOS].
-[CMake] will create makefiles and [make] will use them to compile the C SDK source code using [clang]. [clang] is included with [XCode].
+[CMake] will create an XCode project containing the various SDK libraries and samples.

-We've tested the device SDK for C on macOS Sierra, with XCode version 8.
+We've tested the device SDK for C on macOS High Sierra, with XCode version 9.2.

 - Make sure all dependencies are installed before building the SDK.
 For macOS, you can use [Homebrew] to install the right packages: